erikaguti/Deep_Learning_Term_Paper/README.md

 ![n2](https://github.com/erikaguti/Deep_Learning_Term_Paper/assets/57955273/52ca6fa1-e9f9-4f67-a0d8-a187d55e2612)

-As one more test we applied a denoising to images from [The Street View House Numbers (SVHN) Dataset](http://ufldl.stanford.edu/housenumbers/) and and digit classification performance.
+As one more test we applied denoising to images from [The Street View House Numbers (SVHN) Dataset](http://ufldl.stanford.edu/housenumbers/) and and digit classification performance.
 Again denoising improved performance, this time by 2.5%

 A full write up of this project can be found in this [report](https://github.com/erikaguti/Deep_Learning_Term_Paper/blob/main/DataCentricDL.pdf).